nicholasdille/container-slides/160_gitlab_ci/040_image/slides.md

 ## Image

+Choose which container `image` [](https://docs.gitlab.com/ee/ci/yaml/#image) is used for your jobs

+Each job can have its own container image

+Provides an execution environment for the job

+Speed improvements by avoiding setup of execution environment

 Without `image` you rely on the default container image

 Our runner configuration defaults to `alpine` [<i class="fa-brands fa-docker"></i>](https://hub.docker.com/_/alpine) [<i class="fa-duotone fa-globe fa-duotone-colors"></i>](https://alpinelinux.org/)

-Choose which container `image` [](https://docs.gitlab.com/ee/ci/yaml/#image) is used for your jobs

-Each job can have its own container image
+### Public container registries

 Use official images [<i class="fa-brands fa-docker"></i>](https://hub.docker.com/search?q=&image_filter=official)